-Brand New condition is for products listed by authorized dealers that are in the same flawless condition as they were when they left the factory floor, and are covered under the manufacturer’s original limited warranty.
+Products listed by authorized dealers that are unopened, new in box and are covered under the manufacturer’s original limited warranty.

 If you are not an authorized dealer, you cannot list brand new unless you handmade the item yourself.
 If you are reselling a piece of gear that you bought brand new from a retailer—even if it has never been used—it automatically falls under the Mint condition since it may no longer be covered by the manufacturer’s original warranty.